matcherbudz/html-ts-fundmyjourney-cu/README.md

 # Welcome to my Fund my journey website!

-This is a minimal website to learn how to use HTML with javascript and typescript to connect a website to a FundMe smart contract I learned how to build with cyfrin updraft!
+This is a minimal website to learn how to use HTML with javascript and typescript to connect a website to a FundMe smart contract.
+This allows people to fund a smart contract I learned how to build with cyfrin updraft that only the owner can withdraw from and has a function that uses a mapping that ties the funder to the amount funded for viewing who funded how much.

 https://github.com/matcherbudz/foundry-fund-me-f25

+# Note: the constants-ts.ts is hardcoded with the anvil fundme contract address and abi, if you want to test with a fundme contract deployed to sepolia change the contract address in the contants-ts.ts

 There are 2 different ways to run this codebase.

 1. Javascript Edition